angel-dart/gitbook/front-end/jael/README.md

 However, [Angel](https://angel-dart.github.io) users only need install `package:angel_jael` to include templating in their server-side applications.
-One of Angel's goals is to make Web development faster, and having a tool like Jail at its disposal only brings that goal even closer to fruition.
+One of Angel's goals is to make Web development faster, and having a tool like Jael at its disposal only brings that goal even closer to fruition.